fuzhouch/hashbld/README.md

 maintains its own ``Makefile`` and ``CMakeLists.txt``.
 However, it comes with 3 issues when I try to build a game with Heaps.io.

-The first issue is, the official ``Makefile`` and ``CMakeLists.txt`` are not guaranteed to be built on all Operating Systems.
+**Issue 1: It does not always build.** The official ``Makefile`` and ``CMakeLists.txt`` rely on headers or packages provided by system, while system may provide incompatible versions.
 For example, Hashlink 1.3 depends on Operating Systems to provide ``mbedtls`` for ``ssl.hdll`` module.
 It uses an old, ``2.x`` version, while systems like Archlinux/Manjaro has been upgraded to use ``mbedtls 3.x``.
-The ``3.x`` version is incompatible with ``2.x``, which causes build breaks.
+The ``3.x`` version introduces many incompatible changes comparing with ``2.x``.
-To build it, I have to manually modify ``Makefile`` to point to correct ``mbedtls 2.x`` path, based on Operating System settings.
-It's difficult to maintain, and hard to automate the build process.
+It causes build breaks.

-The second issue is dynamic linkage management.
-The official ``Makefile`` and ``CMakeLists.txt`` search dependencies with whatever versions provided by Operating System, mostly dynamically linked libraries.
-When copying the executable binaries from my build machine to client machines, it's not guaranteed to run because client machines may use different version of dependencies, or just haven't installed some of them.
-The impacted dependencies vary from functionality libraries like ``libsdl``, to fundamental libraries like ``libc`` and ``libstdc++``.
+**Issue 2: It is not always portable**.
+By relying on Operating Systems providing dependencies, the official ``Makefile`` or ``CMakeLists.txt`` usually link to shared libraries.
+Thus, when copying the executable binaries from developers' build machines to client machines, it can break when client machines do not have same version of dependencies installed.
+This is a common scenario in Linux world, from high-level functionality libraries like ``MbedTLS`` to infrastructures like ``libc`` and ``libstdc++``.
-To fix the issue, most dependencies should be linked statically.
-If some of them must be linked dynamically
-(notably ``OpenAL`` and ``libsndio``), Their dependencies need to be checked as well.

-The last issue is the ability to upgrade dependencies.
-Hashlink includes some dependencies in their code base, which are very old versions.
-To prevent software bugs, esp., security breaches, I need an ability to understand which version of dependencies I build with, and upgrade if necessary.
-This is especially true when a game needs to download executable data remotely, e.g., network gaming.
+**Issue 3: It is always unsafe**.
+To solve issue 1 and 2, Hashlink includes dependencies in source code repo.
+However they are not upgraded often, results in old versions using.
+This could lead to potential security breaches if a game attempts to download executable logic from Internet, or take inputs from other local applications.

+HashBLD tries to address the issues above by applying 3 rules:

+1. ``Avoid system dependencies if possible``.
+HashBLD tries to build and distribute dependencies ourselves, eliminating any explicit or implicit dependencies.
+Only a few really fundamental dependencies, like ``openal-soft`` or ``OpenGL``, are required to be provided by Operating Systems.
+It maximizes possibility to build the project in different machines.

+2. ``Dependencies are versioned``.
+HashBLD does not use the checked-in dependency code.
+Instead, it downloads released source code of each dependency by version from Interent.
+With this approach, we exactly know which version we are using, so we can make upgrading choice on a security breach.
+Note that some exceptions may apply due to technical challenges, notably ``pcre``.
+They should be fixed in future versions.

+3. ``Prefer static over shared if possile``.
+HashBLD links against static libraries for most dependencies.
+It reduces the risk of version conflict between our own built dependencies and system provided dependencies.
+There are some exceptions due to its own project nature though, e.g., ``openal-soft``, ``libsndio`` and ``libglvnd``.

 ### Known issues and solution